top of page

 great outcome for Zahra thanks to the Stop Gap Hotel Pilot.

-Client A was found rough sleeping by the Street Outreach team on 23/10/24.
+Was found rough sleeping by the Street Outreach team on 23/10/24.
 Client A had recently had a caesarean section but the baby was stillborn.
 The pregnancy was the result of sexual assault and so her husband had asked her to leave the marital home.
 Children and families social care who had been supporting Client A prior to her C-section was no longer involved as the baby had not survived birth.

 The council were unclear if they had a duty to house due to complications around her immigration status and around whether she was homeless due to a possible right to return to the marital home.